humbertosouza/rocketpay/INSTRUCTIONS.md

 `1,2,3,4,8,9,10`

+#The Elixir command line interpreter

-Try calling the function from the command prompt.
+Let's call functions from the command prompt.

 `$iex`